TeamTuringCOS301/Backend/README.md

 The rest of the API is only available to a super admin.

-* `POST /area/info/:area` - Update the information stored for the given area.
+* `POST /area/update/:area` - Update the information stored for the given area.

-  Optional request fields:
+  Required request fields:

   ```
   name: string